menus12/DAwR-2023-final-project/README.md

 ## Description of the data used
 <!-- Which data/variables were recorded/used for the study, something about any missing values, a graphical representation and summary statistics.
 Please note that this is about providing insight into the data used, not yet about (the method used for) answering the research questions -->

-Raw data is provided as three XLSX tables:
+Raw data is provided as four XLSX tables:

 - participants100.xlsx
 - participants200.xlsx
 - participants300.xlsx
+- regions.xlsx

-The total number of observations in the three spreadsheets is 600.000.
+The total number of observations in the three participant spreadsheets is 600.000.
 Due to the nature of the SQL scheme, some columns refer to other tables (fk, foreign keys) and due to local regulations, some of the related data (e.g. personal data such as competitor or expert name, age, gender, etc.) is not available for cross-border transfer, storage or processing.

 Below is a table with the name and description of the original variables, an indication of whether the variable will be used in the final dataset and an indication of the new name (if applicable):